ivanlc80/drools-sample2/README.md

 droolssample2db=# select count(id_owner) from POSITION_EVENT;
  count
 -------
- 10557
+   952
 (1 row)

 droolssample2db=# select count(distinct id_owner) from POSITION_EVENT;
  count
 -------
- 10557
+   952
 (1 row)
 ```

 Test conclusion:
+- Area is considering the East side of the US thus discarding many registers from the West side.
-- We reach an average handling rate of  33 registers/s , ie 1980 registers/minute.
+- We have an average handling rate of approx. 100 registers/s or approx. 6000 registers/min.
-- The reduced file contains 56646 registers for 10 minutes of positions.
+- The reduced file contains 108495 registers for 20 minutes of positions.
-- In order to handle load the application should be able to handle over 5700 registers/minute.
+- Inserted 11540 registers out of 108495 in less than 2 minutes.
+- By restricting the area of collision detection we can achieve a viable collision detection for a specific area.

 Performance improvements:
 - Database on another machine should vastly improve performance.
-- Reduce collision detection area and launch multiple containers each handling a specific region `[lat1, lat2] x [long1, long2]` .
-Using environment variables this can be achieved.
-The same database could shared accross the nodes.
+- The CEP has O(n x n) operations for the eviction process.
+Hence splitting into obvious disjoint areas imporoves the processing speed..

 ## Useful links